ioctl_userfaultfd — create a file descriptor for handling page faults in user space

 (Since Linux 4.3.)
 Zero out a memory range registered with userfaultfd.

-The requested range is specified by the range
+The requested range is specified by the range field of the uffdio_zeropage structure

-pointed to by argp
+pointed to by argp:

-; /* Number of bytes zeroed, or negated error */};
+struct uffdio_zeropage { struct uffdio_range range;__u64 mode; /* Flags controlling behavior of copy */__s64 zeropage; /* Number of bytes zeroed, or negated error */};

-The following value may be bitwise ORed in mode
+The following value may be bitwise ORed in mode to change the behavior

 of the UFFDIO_ZEROPAGE